noahjahn/docker-workshop/docs/dockerfiles.md

 ```

 :::info
-The `-f` flag here is just going to be the path the file that we want to build
+The `-f` flag here is just going to be the path to the file that we want to build
 :::

 :::info
 The `.` in this case is the build context.
-This is important if you are execution `COPY` or `ADD` instructions, since the context is going to be the path from which the build will look for files to be copied from on the host.
+This is important if you are use the `COPY` or `ADD` instructions since the context is going to be the path from which the build will look for files to be copied from on the host.
 :::

 ### Tagging

-The image you build doesn't actually have a tag right now, so we can use it.
+The image you build doesn't actually have a tag right now, so we can't use it.
 We can add the `-t` flag to give it a name that we can reference it by

 ```shell
 docker build -t docker-workshop -f Dockerfile .